DolbyUUU/Reinforcement-Calibration-SimCSE/README.md

 **SentEval** is a popular evaluation toolkit for sentence representations.
 It includes 17 downstream tasks, including **STS12-16**, **STS-B**, and **SICK-R**, which measure sentence relatedness using cosine similarity and Pearson correlation.
 Learn more at [SentEval GitHub](https://github.com/facebookresearch/SentEval).

 For more details on SimCSE, visit the [SimCSE GitHub](https://github.com/princeton-nlp/SimCSE).

+## Disclaimer

+This project was developed as part of a group coursework assignment.
+Please use this project for reference or educational purposes only, and exercise caution if applying it to other use cases.